 She also maintained a large pro bono caseload, and led the preparation of two successful clemency petitions before the Department of Justice Office of the Pardon Attorney.
 Ms. Gold graduated from Boston University School of Law in 2014.
 During law school, she was a student attorney in the Asylum and Human Rights Clinic, and note editor of the BU Public Interest Law Journal.
 She also volunteered with the Death Penalty Litigation Clinic in Kansas City, Missouri where she discovered her passion for capital defense while working across urban and rural Missouri.
 Genevie received her bachelor’s degree in Peace and Justice Studies and Philosophy at Tufts University.
 Ms. Gold’s hometown is Kansas City, KS, and despite her time on the coasts, she still calls herself a Midwesterner.
 She is licensed to practice in Massachusetts.
 Contact Ms. Gold at email@example.com.

-Ms. Acevedo is a legal fellow and a 2017 graduate of UC Hastings School of Law.
+Ms. Acevedo is an associate attorney and a 2017 graduate of UC Hastings School of Law.
 During her studies, she worked at the American Civil Liberties Union of Northern California, the California Appellate Project, General Assistance Advocacy Project, Phillips Black, and was a clinical law student in the Individual Representation Clinic.

 In 2016, she received the ATT Pro Bono Award for her commitment to social justice and public service.
 She also contributed to the Hastings Women’s Law Journal and Hastings Race and Poverty Law Journal.
 Her note was about the Constitutionality of Sex-Affirming Surgery in Prison was published by the Hastings Women’s Law Journal in 2017.
 She received her B.A. in Anthropology from the University of Texas, at Austin.
 In Austin, she worked at the Texas Civil Rights Project and Workers Defense Project.
 Contact Ms. Acevedo at firstname.lastname@example.org.